 The membership of the BDC is determined by the Academic Council.
-The members are: the TST Director (ex officio), the TST Registrar (ex officio), one faculty member appointed by each of the seven participating colleges, two (2) representatives elected by the Faculty Assembly, two (2) representatives appointed by the University of Toronto, and two students appointed by the TST colleges, on a rota basis.
-In order to ensure that TST's program areas are sufficiently represented by faculty members, Academic Council, normally on the recommendation of the Basic Degree Committee, may appoint up to two additional faculty representatives.
+The members are: the TST Director (ex officio), the TST Registrar (ex officio), one faculty member or program administrator appointed by each of the seven participating colleges, two (2) representatives elected by the Faculty Assembly (or otherwise as established by policy), two (2) representatives appointed by the University of Toronto, and two students appointed by the TST colleges, on a rota basis.
+In order to ensure that TST's program areas are sufficiently represented by faculty members, Academic Council, normally on the recommendation of the Basic Degree Council, may appoint up to two additional faculty representatives.